hmijail/drum/Details.md

 The result is that one starts editing member X of a Dafny file and suddenly verification fails or timeouts in a surprising, uncomprehensible way - because of the varying cost of member Y, which is untouched.
 Making some small change seems to restore the good behavior of X - but this is an illusion caused by the multimodality of the distributions.
 In fact, undoing the latest changes now seems to make the code verify after all!
 One shrugs the problem off and pushes forward... but 2 lines later again the failure appears.

-The situation is amusingly similar to that of Skinner's superstitious pigeon experiments: random actions seem to trigger unexplained positive outcomes, [causing the subject to develop superstition-like behaviors](https://www.youtube.com/watch?v=7XbH78wscGw) with the hope of triggering further positive outcomes.
+Unfortunately, the situation is amusingly similar to that of Skinner's superstitious pigeon experiments: random actions seem to trigger unexplained positive outcomes, [causing the subject to develop superstition-like behaviors](https://www.youtube.com/watch?v=7XbH78wscGw) with the hope of triggering further positive outcomes.

 ### Why would a cheap verification turn expensive?

 Dafny code needs to provide enough information for Z3 to find proofs.
 As the search space grows, Z3 will randomly [^3] take different paths (with different costs) to find a proof.
 If there's unneeded, "distracting" information, Z3 might even follow it into unproductive rabbitholes.
 This unneeded information comes from other DAs introduced by the context built up by the containing member.
 Hence **reducing the unneeded information introduced into an AB by previous DAs is key to stop Z3 from getting lost.**

 [^3]: This randomness is exhacerbated by Dafny, but still Z3 itself also works with an inherent degree of randomness.
-Hence Darum exploits this randomness instead of trying to control it.
+Hence, Darum exploits this randomness instead of trying to control it.

 Meanwhile, Dafny offers an "isolated assertions" (IA) verification mode, which breaks down a member's default single AB into many ABs, each containing a single, isolated DA.
 E.g., for member M containing DA1 and DA2:
 * Default verification would generate a single AB including both DA1 and DA2.